- How long before bluebirds fledge: Age of nest departure

 How to catch a baby bluebird on the ground

-Assess the situation and identify the areas where you do not want the fledgling to fly or run.
+Assess the situation and identify the areas where you do not want the fledgling to fly or run to.
 For example, you may have a pond nearby, a place where cats roam freely, or an area you believe is dangerous to the fledgling if you miss catching it.

-Get a towel (works best) and approach the fledgling from the direction you don’t want it to run or fly.
+Get a towel (works best) and approach the fledgling from the direction you don’t want it to run or fly to.
 The fledgling will likely escape from you in the opposite direction from where you are approaching it.

 When you are close enough, throw the towel on top of the bird.
 It will run away if you get too close; you won’t hurt it.
 Throw the towel quickly from a distance.